Best Store Bought Salsa: The 7 Best Salsa Brands to Spice Up Your Life

 Pace Restaurant Style Salsa

 You’ve probably had regular Pace salsa and think it’s good.
 You’re right.
-It is.
-What you need to try, however, is Pace Restaurant Style Salsa.
+It is good.
+But what you need to try, however, is Pace Restaurant Style Salsa.
 It is incredible.
 The texture is perfectly pureed and the flavor is supreme.
 It’s garlicky and a little spicy.
 I had a clear picture in my mind (or should I say taste in my mouth) of what Pace salsa tasted like, but I was completely sleeping on this rendition of it.
-It’s easily one of the best store bought salsas I’ve ever had.
+It’s easily one of the best store bought salsa brands I’ve ever had.
+Pair this with some crunchy, restaurant style tortilla chips and you’ll feel like you’re in an actual Mexican restaurant.

 Credit: Liv Averett / Target